ClutchKick2207/ClutchKick2207/README.md

 ## About me:

-I am a programmer that's in high-school.
-I love learning about Cyber-Security, and I predominantly work with Python and Swift.
-I aim to learn more about Social-Engineering, Ethical Hacking, Machine Learning, Swift and Bash.
-I am learning to work more with Social-Engineering tools such as SET and Metasploit.
-I am currently working on learning more about Swift and potentially using it as my main Programming Language due to verstatility and speed that it brings, while remaining very simple.
-I enjoy working with hardware, and I work extensively repairing and building PCs (including the Mac I am writing this on!), while also educating others on how to stay safe online, and how to utilise their hardware to the fullest.
-I love working with others, and I hope to teach and learn!
-Feel free to have a look through what I am working on, and I am happy to work on anything hardware!
+I am a tech-enthusiast that's in high-school.
+I love learning about new technologies, and predominantly work with Markdown, Python and Swift.
+I aim to work more on CTFs, Swift, Markdown (possibly R Markdown), Python and Linux.
+I love Social Engineering, both the programming and social aspects of it.
+I aim to start using Swift as my main scripting language due to the simplicity and versitility that it brings, while being powerful.
+I enjoy working with hardware (especially MacBooks and Desktops), and work extensively in repairing machines (including the MacBook I am writing this on!), both for personal use and community service.
+I enjoy repairing MacBooks, and have developed a specialty in them.
+I also enjoy reapring and building PCs and Desktop computers.
+I have experience in MacOS, Windows, and Linux (although I prefer MacOS overall, with Windows for gaming).
+Hope you enjoy my work!

 ## Get in touch